 The members of the Red Saunders Research Foundation are

 One of our founding members, Otto Flückiger, died on March 7, 2006.
 He was 76 years old.
 It was partly at Otto's urging that we started RSRF in 1997.
 One of our first two pages, on Tom Archia, we undertook because of Otto's unflagging commitment to an artist he believed had been unfairly neglected.
-Without Otto's years of efforts to document the music and his unflagging assistance with press clippings, label scans, and dubs of 78s from his collection, our pages would be much the poorer.
+Without Otto's years of efforts to document the music and his generous assistance with press clippings, label scans, and dubs of 78s from his collection, our pages would be much the poorer.

 On November 15, 2014, we lost the great postwar blues record collector, George Paulus, who was 66.
 Also active in recording blues artists (and in preserving and reissuing historic recordings), George did a lot to improve many parts of this site over the years.
 Without his encouragement we would never have taken up the incredibly obscure and confusing Mayo Williams labels, and without George we would neither have a page on OraNelle—nor be able to hear most of the sides that were made in Bernard Abrams' store.

-We have received invaluable assistance from Robin Archia, Tom Ball, Anthony Barnett, Bob Buchholz, Nadine Cohodas, John Corbett, Chris DeVito, Ken Ellzey, Robert Ferlingere, Dan Ferone, the late Vernel Fournier, Peter Gibbon, Marv Goldberg, Brian Neal Green, Ronnie Haig, Alvin Hubert, Robert Javors, Shirley Klett, Bob Koester, Eric LeBlanc, John McCarthy, Sarah McLawler, Dave Penny, Bob Porter, Howard Rye, Dave Sax, the late Seymour Schwartz, Frank Scott, Joseph Nathan Scott, the late Marv Taman, the late Richie Dell Thomas, the late Charles Walton, Johnnie Mae Walton, Lucius Washington, and Stefan Wirz.
+We have received invaluable assistance from Robin Archia, Tom Ball, Anthony Barnett, Bob Buchholz, Nadine Cohodas, John Corbett, Chris DeVito, Ken Ellzey, Robert Ferlingere, Dan Ferone, the late Vernel Fournier, Peter Gibbon, Marv Goldberg, Brian Neal Green, Ronnie Haig, Alvin Hubert, Robert Javors, Shirley Klett, Bob Koester, the late Eric LeBlanc, John McCarthy, Sarah McLawler, Dave Penny, Bob Porter, Howard Rye, Dave Sax, the late Seymour Schwartz, Frank Scott, Joseph Nathan Scott, the late Marv Taman, the late Richie Dell Thomas, the late Charles Walton, Johnnie Mae Walton, Lucius Washington, and Stefan Wirz.